uriel1998/uget_autosorter/README.md

 7. If there's an option for commandline options, use ```[URL] --filename=[FNAME]```
 8. Profit!

-Please note that all the coding credit goes to [fehhh](http://ugetdm.com/forum/memberlist.php?mode=viewprofile&u=62) and [Michael Tunnell](http://ugetdm.com/forum/memberlist.php?mode=viewprofile&u=2) - I just figured out this hack and wrote up how to do it.
+Please note that all the coding credit goes to  - I just figured out this hack and wrote up how to do it.

 #Windows Instructions